All Creatures Great and Small (franchise): U.S. series

 In the United States, the books were collected as pairs into omnibus volumes because the publisher thought they were too short to publish independently.
-The title for the first book in the series All Creatures Great and Small (and subsequently of the movies and television series) was taken from the hymn "All Things Bright and Beautiful".
+The title for the first book in the series All Creatures Great and Small (and subsequently of the film and television series) was taken from the hymn "All Things Bright and Beautiful".
 According to Herriot's son, it was his sister who suggested the title, initially proposing All Creatures Great and Small.